 Disclaimer: AVTAA supports and promotes professional honesty and personal integrity during the application process to become certified as a VTS (Anesthesia & Analgesia).
 Any form of professional dishonesty, including plagiarism, will not be tolerated.
 Any application found to have evidence of plagiarism or guilty of providing dishonest information will be automatically rejected.
-Statements made by candidates in public forums such as social media that contradict information provided on the application can and will be taken into account by the credentials committee.
+See plagiarism affidavit for more information.
+Statements made by candidate in public forums such as social media that contradict information provided on the application can and will be taken into account by the credentials committee.
 All acts of professional dishonesty will be reported to NAVTA-CVTS.